 Grüner See is a quiet destination and in the past when the water level was at it’s highest people used to dive below the water.
 This is no longer allowed as a way of preserving and protecting the lake.
 To enjoy the lake I suggest just relaxing there and also walk around the outskirts.
 Walking the outskirts may take around an hour depending on your speed, or quicker if you go fast.

-For food I suggest going to Gasthof Grüner See restaurant, which is right next to the lake and serves typical Austrian food and delicious fish dishes, all with reasonable prices.
-They also take bank card.
+For food, I suggest going to Gasthof Grüner See restaurant, which is right next to the lake and serves typical Austrian food and delicious fish dishes, all with reasonable prices.
+They also take a bank card.